-5.0 Opportunities and Challenges Ahead
+4.0 Opportunities and Challenges Ahead

-The PFHCB Appeal Board continues to provide an essential service to the nearly 10,000 fish harvesters registered with the PFHCB.
-In the past several years there has been a significant fluctuation in the number of appeal requests received (from 11 in 2011, to 22 in 2012, to 16 in 2013).
+The Appeal Board continues to provide an essential service to the nearly 10,000 fish harvesters registered with the PFHCB.
+In the past several years there has been a significant fluctuation in the number of appeal requests received.
 This uncertainty and annual variation in the number of appeals requested continues to pose challenges for the Appeal Board and PFHCB support staff in meeting the stated objectives in an efficient and cost-effective manner.
-It has also made budgeting and planning challenging.
-If the number of appeal requests continues to remain high (22 in 2012 and 16 in 2013), the PFHCB Appeal Board may have to consider convening twice in 2014, as it did in 2013.
+It has also made budget projections and planning challenging.
+If the number of appeal requests continues to remain high (22 in 2012, 16 in 2013, and 15 in 2014), the PFHCB Appeal Board may have to consider convening twice in 2015, as it did in 2013 and 2014.